StreamElements/widgets/docs/BeforeStarting.md

 It is a good way to display your own content in overlay.
 It can consume local events (like tips, follows etc.) as well as remote events read from a websocket or from a REST API.

-To create a custom widget:
+To create a Custom Widget:

 1. Click the **+** button in overlay editor
   ![img/new-widget-plus-button.png](img/new-widget-plus-button.png)